 Pristine Properties: Pristine Properties has 250 homes and townhomes along the white sand beaches of the Gulf Coast.
 They offer Cape San Blas vacation rentals, as well as rentals in Indian Pass, Mexico Beach and St. Joe Beach.

 I stayed in a Pristine Properties condo during a familiarization trip to Cape San Blas, Florida.
-It was a newer three-story house on the bay, within a block of the beach.
+It was a newer three-story house on the bay, within a block of the beautiful beach and sugar white sands.
 With our rental we received a Family Fun Pass, which gives renters their option of a variety of complimentary activities like golf, horseback riding, or deep-sea fishing.

 If you have a big crowd, you may want to check out Pristine Properties A Turtle View rental.
 This is one of their most luxurious properties right on the beach.